Cached Functions and Methods

 True

 In some cases, one would only want to keep the result in cache as long as there is any other reference to the result.
-By github issue #12215, this is enabled for UniqueRepresentation, which is used to create unique parents: If an algebraic structure, such as a finite field, is only temporarily used, then it will not stay in cache forever.
+By Issue #12215, this is enabled for UniqueRepresentation, which is used to create unique parents: If an algebraic structure, such as a finite field, is only temporarily used, then it will not stay in cache forever.
 That behaviour is implemented using weak_cached_function, that behaves the same as cached_function, except that it uses a CachedWeakValueDictionary for storing the results.

 Cython cdef functions do not allow arbitrary decorators.
-However, one can wrap a Cython function and turn it into a cached function, by github issue #11115.
+However, one can wrap a Cython function and turn it into a cached function, by Issue #11115.
 We need to provide the name that the wrapped method or function should have, since otherwise the name of the original function would be used:

 sage: # needs sage.misc.cython